mozhdehNouri/AndroidProgrammingTopicAndExplanation/coroutine-flow/flow/TerminalOperator.md

 #### c. collectLatest{} :

-collect the latest value. if a value is processing and new value is coming the previous value get cancel and new value get emit.
+Collect the latest value. if a value is processing and new value is coming the previous value get cancel and new value get emit.

-##### compare all collect function:
+**Compare all collect function:**

-##### collect() : It is a shorthand for collect {}
+##### collect() : It is a shorthand for collect {}:
 - **Description:** The `collect` function is a terminal operator that starts the collection of values from the Flow.
 It is a suspending function, meaning it can only be called from within a coroutine.
-- **Behavior:**
-  - The `collect` function collects all emitted values from the Flow sequentially, one by one.
-  - It suspends the coroutine until a new value is emitted.
+- **Behavior:**  The `collect` function collects all emitted values from the Flow sequentially, one by one.
+It suspends the coroutine until a new value is emitted.

 This operator is usually used with **onEach**, **onCompletion **and * *catch** operators to process all emitted values and handle an exception that might occur in the upstream flow or during processing, for example:
 ```kt
 flow.onEach { value -> process(value) }
 .catch { e -> handleException(e) }
 .collect() // trigger collection of the flow
 ```
 For instance :
 ```kt
  val fruitsList = listOf<String>("apple", "banana", "Mango", "Orange").asFlow()